BuildFarBox/FarBox-Doc/docs/2 Template & API/0 template syntax.markdown

 ```

-If there are extral properties forthe HTML tag:
+If there are extra properties for the HTML tag:
 ```jade
 a(href=post.url)= post.title
 // euqal to <a href={{post.url}}>{{post.title}}</a>